 Remember, a lucid dream is any dream in which you:

 That's all!
 Lucid dreams don't have to involve 100% dream control - far from it!
 Most of the time I only control my own movements and simply follow the action going on around me.
 You can also be lucid and fully aware of the dream and assume zero control; just a silent observer of a miraculous dream world.
 Not surprisingly, most people use lucid types of dreams to fulfil desires they can't fulfil in reality.
-But once you look past this novelty feature, lucid dreams offer brilliant insights into the subconscious mind.
+But once you look past this novelty feature, lucid dreams offer brilliant insights into the unconscious mind.
 Read Robert Waggoner's Lucid Dreaming: Gateway to the Inner Self for some extraordinary applications of lucid dreams.

 Ever watched Groundhog Day with Bill Murray?
 False awakenings are a bit like that.
 You may wake up as normal and plod into the bathroom, get dressed, eat breakfast, and be half way to work before you realize "oh my God, I'm still dreaming!"
 It's a bizarre place to be.